-Hugh David Snyder, MD, a board-certified family medicine physician at Summit Springfield Family Practice, provides an overview of common over-the-counter (OTC) medications.
+Hugh David Snyder, MD, an American Board of Family Medicine certified family medicine physician at Summit Springfield Family Practice, provides an overview of common over-the-counter (OTC) medications.

 On any typical week, among the most common questions I get include some variation of the following: